Last Updated on November 6, 2023 by Karl Thompson

-A key idea in the sociology of crime and deviance is that crime is socially constructed which means that whether an act is criminal or not is determined by social processes.
-In the case of crime, the introduction of new Acts of Parliament which change the law constantly change the nature of crime.
+The idea that crime is socially constructed is a key idea within the sociology of crime and deviance.
+This means that social processes determine whether an act is legal or not.
+The introduction of new Acts of Parliament continually change the laws which change the nature of crime.

-As a result, there are many things that were not illegal in the past which are criminal and thus illegal now.
+There are many things which were not illegal in the past which are criminal and thus illegal now.

 A brief timeline of some recent changes to the law illustrate this…